UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_mac.rst

 Testing it out
 --------------

-To be ready for the program, you need to have:
+To be ready for the program, you need to have, all available from the command line:
  - python
  - pip
  - iPython
  - git

-All available from the command line.

-To try it out, you should be able to run all of these commands, and get something like the following results:
+To try it out, you should be able to run all of the following commands, and get something like the results shown:

 (recall that you can get out of the Python or iPython command lines with ``ctrl+D``)